-- From Sherlock Holmes, this happens to Irene Alder when she tried to follow Holmes and got tied up to a conveyor belt by her wrists by Blackwood.
+- From Sherlock Holmes, this happens to Irene Alder when she tried to follow Holmes and got tied up to a Conveyor Belt-O-Doom by her wrists by Blackwood.
 To compensate for the pressure, Watson had to put her up on his shoulders to lessen it.

 - Happens to Velma in the 2002 Scooby-Doo movie.
 She falls off a scaffold and gets her foot caught in the scaffold's chain.
 When the chain goes taut, Velma is seen hanging upside down.

 - Happens to Django - upside down and naked - before he is sold to the mining company in Django Unchained.